North Kildare Reapers

-The North Kildare Reapers were an American football team which formed in 2012 and participated in the IAFL from the 2013 to the 2017 season.
+The North Kildare Reapers were an American football team which formed in 2012 and participated in the Irish American Football League (IAFL) from the 2013 to the 2017 season.
 The team merged with the South Kildare Soldiers after the 2017 season, with the merged club becoming known as the Cill Dara Crusaders.

-The original club's first year of competition was 2013.
-They were a fully kitted team playing under the 2014 NCAA rules, as governed by the Irish American Football League.
 The team trained and played their home games at North Kildare Rugby Club in Kilcock, County Kildare.

 History

 2013 season

 The Reapers won the IAFL-1 League with six wins and two losses.